NadiDami/CrowdHailer.github.io/_drafts/ddd/form-objects.md

 ---

 ### Introducing the gatekeepers
 At some point your programs will need to be available to the outside world.
 This will result in a need to send data to the application.
 In a web application data comes from the users in forms.
 This input is always as strings and we want to transform it into the form that is most useful to us.
-Input is most useful to us when it is transformed to concepts(in Ruby that means objects) that are native to our problem.
-That is to use our domain specific language, the value of which I discussed [in the previous post]().
+Input is most useful to us when it is transformed to concepts that are native to our problem.
+In Ruby, this means objects.
+This is to use our domain specific language, the value of which I discussed [in the previous post]().

 Form objects exist to ensure we use our domain language.
-They take raw input and transform it into understandable data, along the way they may also track errors in the transform.
+They take raw input and transform it into understandable data.
+Along the way they may also track errors in the transform.
 Once data has passed this layer of border control it is not verified again.

 ### Using form objects

 A form object's singular responsibility is to shield the core of your program from unreliable and possibly unsafe input.
 In a web application a form object is normally used at the start of a controller action.
-There are always three steps, first initialize the object with raw data.
-Check the form is valid.
-Finally use the form values in you process.
+There are always three steps.
+First, initialize the object with raw data.
+Then check the form is valid.
+Finally, use the form values in your process.

 ```rb
 # {% highlight ruby %}